 This process is often fraught with confusion, stress, and the unknown.
 After all, how do you know your offer is good enough without being excessive?

-We know a thing or two about buying houses fast.
-We’ve put together a few tips for making the best offer for a property.
+We know a thing or two about buying houses promptly.
+So we’ve put together a few tips for making the best offer for a property.

 Speak with the estate agent

 The estate agent isn’t just there to show you around the property.
 They’re there to answer any questions you might have.
-And you should have lots of questions.
-Before you view a house, compile a list of pertinent questions.
+And it would be best if you had lots of questions.
+So before you view a house, compile a list of pertinent questions.

 - Why are the owners selling?